 Certain Assessments such as Child Custody or Parenting Assessments are not billable to health insurance because these assessments have no medical basis whatsoever.

 I have Blue Cross/ Blue Shield of Illinois.
 Why are you billing a different insurance company?

-Many large companies such as Boeing and UPS contract their behavioral health benefits to other companies such as Value Options, MHN, Magellan, United Health Care and Cigna Behavioral.
+Many large companies such as Boeing and UPS contract their behavioral health benefits to other companies such as Value Options, MHN, Magellan and United Health Care.
 Look at the back of your card.
 You may find there is a different phone number or address for Mental Health/Substance abuse benefits.